Make your company more sustainable with solar energy

 Statistics Netherlands, CBS

-Do you want to use sustainable energy in your business?
-You can consider solar panels or a solar boiler.
-You can reduce your costs for electricity and hot water significantly.
-This way you can recoup your investment and improve the energy label of your property.
+Do you want to make your business premises more sustainable with solar panels or a solar boiler?
+There are different subsidies and tax benefits available You can also reduce your costs for electricity and hot water significantly.
+This means you can recoup your investment and improve the energy label of your property.

 Solar panels or solar boilers

-If you want to use solar energy, you can choose to install solar panels, solar boilers, or a combination of the two.
+Doyou want to use solar energy? you can choose to install solar panels, solar boilers, or a combination of the two.

 Solar panels (in Dutch) for electricity (solar PV) convert solar energy into electricity.
-You can install the panel on the roof of your building, or you can invest in a solar farm.
+You can install the panel on the roof of your building (in Dutch), or you can invest in a solar farm.
 You can invest by yourself, but you can also choose to invest together with other companies or people, for instance in local energy initiatives (in Dutch).

 PVT systems are a combination of solar panels and solar boilers.
 They supply electricity, heating, and cooling.
 A PVT panel is a hybrid panel that combines a solar panel (PV) with a heat exchanger (T).
 The heat they offer is mainly suitable as a source for heat pumps.
 A PVT system is one of the new applications of solar energy (in Dutch).